act360/fonepay-for-woocommerce/readme.txt

 = Where can I report bugs or contribute to the project? =

 Bugs can be reported either in our support forum or preferably on the [WooCommerce Fonepay GitHub repository](https://github.com/act360/fonepay-for-woocommerce/issues).
-You can directly reach our developers at developers@act360.com.np

 = Can I contribute to this plugin? =